-Sit down with your family and discuss your financial goals.
-These goals could range from saving for a vacation, paying off debt, or building an emergency fund.
-Understanding all of your needs will help you create your budget.
+Sit down with your family and discuss what you want to achieve financially.
+Whether it’s saving for a vacation, paying off debt, or building an emergency fund, having clear goals will guide your budgeting decisions.

-List all sources of income, including salaries, rental income, side jobs, or any other income streams.
-Ensure that you have an accurate representation of your total monthly income.
+List all sources of income, including salaries, side gigs, rental income, or any other cash inflows.
+Knowing your total income helps set realistic spending limits.

 5. Set up emergency and savings funds